 If you have an interest in pursuing a competitive national award, complete the preliminary application for nationally competitive awards, submit it to the Honors College, and make an appointment to speak with the Associate Dean.
-The abridged list below is a selective list of awards for which we prepare students to compete.

-- Rhodes Scholarships – supports graduate study for 2 years at Oxford University; all costs covered.
+Supports graduate study for 2 years at Oxford University; all costs covered.

 Eligible: U.S. Citizens; 18-24 years old; must graduate by Oct.
 1st; intellect, character, leadership, and commitment to service; all-around outstanding students with strong propensity to be future world leaders, GPA’s probably need to be >3.8.

-- Barry M. Goldwater Scholarship – full time college Sophomores and Juniors apply for support during their Junior and/or Senior years as undergraduates; math, natural science and engineering majors; covers tuition/fees/etc up to $7.5k/yr for 1-2 years.
+Fulltime college Sophomores and Juniors apply for support during their Junior and/or Senior years as undergraduates; math, natural science and engineering majors; covers tuition/fees/etc up to $7.5k/yr for 1-2 years.

 Eligible: U.S. Citizens; min.
-GPA of 3.0 and in the upper ¼ of class is required but realistically only students with a 3.9 or higher should apply; UNLV can only nominate 4 students/yr;
+GPA of 3.0 and in the upper ¼ of class is required but realistically only students with a 3.9 or higher should apply; UNLV can only nominate 4 students/yr.

-- Harry S. Truman Scholarships – applications are open to college juniors/seniors with exceptional leadership potential who are committed to careers in government, the nonprofit or advocacy sectors, education or elsewhere in the public service; up to $30k for grad study.
+Applications are open to college juniors/seniors with exceptional leadership potential who are committed to careers in government, the nonprofit or advocacy sectors, education or elsewhere in the public service; up to $30k for grad study.

-Eligible: U.S. Citizens; top ¼ of class, university can only nominate 4 students
+Eligible: U.S. Citizens; top ¼ of class, university can only nominate 4 students.

 Eligible: U.S. Citizens; min.
 GPA of 3.7

 3 years of grad funding ($32k/yr stipend + $12k/yr tuition) at any graduate program; must be high achieving STEM major; female, Afr/Am, Native Am, Hispanics encouraged; research experience is important.

-Eligible: U.S. Citizens
+Eligible: U.S. Citizens.

 Eligible: U.S. Citizens (deadlines vary depending on program/school).

-- James Madison – supports students interested in teaching American History, American government, and social studies in secondary schools; Junior Fellowships cover two years of full-time study ($24k) to students who are not yet teaching and will attend grad school full time; requires “pay-back" of one year of teaching for each year of support.
+Supports students interested in teaching American History, American government, and social studies in secondary schools; Junior Fellowships cover two years of full-time study ($24k) to students who are not yet teaching and will attend grad school full time; requires “pay-back" of one year of teaching for each year of support.